centre-for-humanities-computing/danish-foundation-models/docs/datasheets/danews.md

 **For what purpose was the dataset created?
 Who created the dataset?
 Who funded the creation of the dataset?**

-The dataset was created with the purpise of pre-training Danish language models.
+The dataset was created with the purpose of pre-training Danish language models.
 It was created by a team of researchers at Center for Humanities Computing Aarhus (CHCAA) using a codebase jointly developed with partners from industry and industry, including KMD, Ekstra Bladet, Bristol University and Deepdivr.
 For more on collaborators on this